-- ➤ The Indus also had advanced sanitation and drainage system. - ➤ There was a high sense of awareness on public health.
+- > The world's first planned cities are found in this civilisation. - The Indus also had advanced sanitation and drainage system. - There was a high sense of awareness on public health.

 - When man began to live in a settled life, it marked the dawn of civilisation. - River valleys were responsible for the growth of civilisation. - Harappan culture was mainly urban in nature. - Cities were well planned with covered drainage and straight wide roads, cutting each other at right angles. - The people of that time had great engineering skills. - The Great Bath is one of the earliest public tank. - The civilisation extended from: